MrPicklePinosaur/trainos/docs/TC2.typ

 == Reversals

-Dijkstra was modified to also consider the reverse of the node when exploring neighbour nodes.
-The difficulty with train reversal is that we need to ensure that the train is not parked ontop of a switch when the switch changes state.
-To remedy this, dijkstra guarentees that the node a reversal occurs on must be a sensor mode, which (in most cases), guarentee the train to be in a safe position.

-The pathfinding algorithm will then break a path into simple paths that contain no reversals.
-Thus, the train will pathfinding and stop at the point of the reversal, then receive the reverse command, and continue to the next destination.
-This was done as our original method of train reversal makes no guarentee on where the reversal point of the train was.
+Our pathfinding now considers reversals.
+Dijkstra will travel along reverse edges, treating them as length 0 edges.
+However, reversing is not instant, so this assumption is inaccurate.
+Sometimes the train will spend a lot of time reversing

+One challenge with train reversal is that sometimes the train comes to a stop halfway on top of a switch, causing it to derail when it reverses.
+Our solution is to stop at the first sensor after the switch before reversing, which (in most cases) guarentees the train is in a safe position before reversing.

+Reversals are implemented by pathfinding to the point of reversal, reversing, and then doing another pathfind after reversing.

 == Short Moves

-Short moves are measured manually.
+Short moves were measured manually.
-We start with the train stopped.
+We started with the train stopped.
-We then set the train to speed 8, and wait x milliseconds.
+We then set the train to speed 8, then waited x milliseconds before stopping the train.
-We then stop the train, and use a tape measure to determine how far it moved.
+A tape measure was used to determine how far this moved it.

-We start x at 250ms and we increase it by 250ms each test, up to 4000ms.
+The variable x started at 250ms and was increased by 250ms each test, up to 4000ms.
-Measuring every 250ms gives us more than enough granularity, and measuring up to 4000ms lets us cover the largest possible short move (from C13 to E7).
+Measuring every 250ms gave us enough granularity.
+As well, going up to 4000ms lets us cover the largest possible short move (from C13 to E7).

-We use linear interpolation to determine give us some more accuracy with short moves.
+We use linear interpolation to estimate wait times for distances between our measured distances.
-As well, we can also extrapolate if a short move is longer than the longest measured distance.
+As well, we extrapolate from the last two measurements if a short move is longer than the longest measured distance.

 = Calibration

-== Automatic Mode
+== Automatic Calibration Mode

-As part of the initalization process, each train callibrates itself.
-It does this by moving at a slow speed until a sensor is hit, and then stopping immediately.
-This way without any human intervention we are able to determine the orientation (assuming that trains always start moving forward) and position of each train.
-It is also possible to determine which trains are placed onto the track by using a timeout after sending the callibration command, and if the timeout expires, the train is not on the track.

-This method is great but it does take some time during startup, unideal when doing rapid prototyping.
-Furthermore, due to stopping delays, trains will always overshoot the sensor by some distance after calibration, which may lead to the train running into the next zone.
-Due to these limitations, a manual calibration mode was also introduced.
+In automatic calibration mode, each train determines its location by moving at a slow speed until a sensor is hit.
+If a sensor is not tripped within a certain amount of time, we determine that the train is not on the track.

+This method works great but takes a long time to do.
+We turn it off during testing, because manual setup is much faster.

+Another problem with this mode is that the trains don't stop exactly on top of the sensors; they take some time to decelerate.
+This overshooting can lead to the train poking into the next zone, potentially causing a collision in the future.

-== Manual Mode
+== Manual Calibration Mode

-In manual calibration mode, trains do not calibrate themselves.
-Instead the user uses the prompt (the `pos` command) to input the starting locations of each train themselves.
-This method has obvious user error issues, especially getting the sensor directions wrong.
+In manual calibration mode, the user must input the train's current sensor by using the `pos` command.
+This method has obvious user error issues.
+Getting the sensor direction wrong is a pretty common one.

 = Sensor Attribution

-There are three different algorithms implemented for sensor attribution that can be swapped around via a recompile.
-We experimented a bit with different schemes to see what gives the best results.
+We have two different algorithms for sensor attribution; they can be swapped via a recompile.

 == Zone local attribution

-In zone local attribution, for each train we see if the newly hit sensor falls into the zone of the train.
-Due to how our zones are formed (see `Zoning` section), all sensors in a zone are adjacent (have no sensors sepratating them).
-This naturally helps account for cases where the train goes down the wrong branch.
+This is the attribution algorithm that we used in the demo.

+When a sensor is hit, we attribute sensors to a train only if the train is currently in that sensor's zone.
+Due to how we split up zones, all adjacent sensors (i.e. they have no sensors separating them) are in the same zone.
+Thus, the 3 (or more) sensors around a brach are all in the same zone, which means we correctly attribute sensors even if the train goes down the wrong branch.

-If no sensors were able to be assigned, we also look in the previous zone to account for cases where the train unexpectedly reverses.
+Should we fail to find the sensor for a train, we also check sensors in the previous zone in case the train unexpectedly reversed.

-This is currently the default attribution algorithm.

 == Dijkstra attribution

-The next attribution algorithm runs dijkstra from the new sensors trigger to the locations of each train and chooses the closest node to give the sensor activation to.
+When a sensor is triggered, we run Dijkstra from it to each train, and attribute the sensor to the closest train.

-This method worked quite well but was quite costly to compute, we saw much slower response times for sensors.
+This method worked quite well but was costly to compute.
+We saw a much slower response times for sensors.

 = Track Reservation

 Our current algorithm reserves every zone on the train's path.
-Then, as the train exits each zone, the zone is freed.
+Then, as the train moves along the path, it frees zones as it exits them.

+Our pathfinding will try to find a path that avoids reserved zones.
+However, if this is impossible, we do a partial move.
+That is, we find the fastest path disregarding reservations, and move the train partway along this path, stopping one zone away from the reserved zone.
+It then waits for that zone to be unreserved before continuing.

+This method does not guarantee no deadlocks.

 = Zoning

-The track is divided into zones by using sensors as boundaries.
-This is perhaps the most fine grain sensor division possible, reducing many chances of deadlocks and allowing more chances for trains to move at the same time.
-This of course also introduces many challenges and increases the risk of collision.

-Zones are stored in a seperate data structure with the boundaries of the zone being pointers to the original track nodes.
-Pointers to switches in the zone are also kept.
+Our zones are bounded by sensors, and every sensor is a zone boundary.

-For track A, we have 26 zones, as shown below:
+For track A, this gives us 26 zones:
 #image("zones.png", width: 100%)

+This is as fine-grained as we can get with sensor-based division.
+Smaller zones reduce our chances of deadlock and give more potential for simultaneous train movement.
+However, there is increased collision potential since trains can end up much closer to each other.

+Zones are stored in a data structure with a list of pointers to the sensor nodes that bound the zone.
+There is also a list of pointers to the merge and branch nodes in the zone.

 = Pathfinding

-After a path request is submitted via the prompt or programatically, a new `Pather` task is spawned that coordinates the sequence of train commands, switch activations, and sensor waits that complete the desired path.
+Each `path` request spawns a new `Pather` task, which coordinates the train commands, switch activations, and sensor waits for that path.

-== Zone reservation

-A walk is done through the entire path and each zone is attempted to be reserved.
-This means that the first train will reserve the entire path.
-This method is beneficial as future path requests will be mindful of the existing path and try to work around it, reducing the possibility of collisions, deadlocks, and waiting around.

-In the case that a zone reservation fails, the train will traverse down the *partial path* that has been allocated and then wait until the desired zone becomes free.
-This is done so that if a train's desired path is blocked, it will move as much as it can to reduce travel time once the zone is free again.

-== Zone freeing

-Upon entry of a new zone, the current zone is immediately freed.
-This is a safe operation as any trains that claim this zone will be waiting to enter from at least a distance of one zone away, and from rest, meaning that it will take substantial time to enter the newly freed zone after the original train has exited.
-The possibility of two trains being in a newly freed zone is very low, while also allowing other trains to claim the zone earlier.
+To cancel a `path`, we use our new `Kill()` syscall to stop the `Pather`.

 == Switch activation

-Upon entry of a new zone, the switches in the zone after are set to the desired state.
-This ensures that there is one zone of buffer time before the train arrives as the zone with the switch.
-Through previous testing, if the switches were activated upon entry of the zone, there will be cases (especially at higher speeds), that the switches don't activate on time.
+We set all of the switches in a zone when the train enters the previous zone.
+This ensures that there is one zone of buffer before the train arrives at the switch.
+Without this buffer, switches sometimes activated too late, causing wrong turns and derailings.

 = Collision prevention